gschmutz/bigdata-spark-workshop/01b-rustfs-object-storage/README.md

 - How to upload files (CSV, JSON, PDF) to object storage using the command line and the browser
 - How to list, browse, and inspect objects using `mc ls`, `mc tree`, and the RustFS Console
 - How to share objects via a pre-signed URL
+- How to download objects back to the local filesystem using `mc cp` and `s3cmd get`
+- How to delete objects and buckets using `mc rm` and `mc rb`
+- How to copy and move objects within RustFS using `mc cp` and `mc mv`
 - How an object store serves as an S3-compatible drop-in replacement for HDFS

 ## Prerequisites